RobbenRoll/emgfit/ReadMe.txt

 * enable peak shape determination with multiple peaks? (need to constrain parameters of neighboring peaks to shape calibrant parameters)
 * fix 'uncertainties could not be estimated, PAR at initial value' error (usually circumvented by chosing other initial parameters)
 * test peak shape uncertainty estimation (do eta's get changed as expected?)
+* add scaling of initial peak shape pars with shape calibrant mass number A
+* implement optional automatic plotting of fit results for each peak (group) for visual inspection

 * increase ftol and xtol of fit algorithm?? - seems irrelevant
 * Evaluate recalibration error??